ddionrails/ddionrails/README.md

 development container.
 When confirmed, VSCode will set up all services for development through `docker-compose`.

-With the basic setup the development container will be available at `localhost`.
+With the basic setup the development container will be available at `localhost` on port `80`.

 :warning: **Warning** Do not use this in production the settings used by the dev compose files are not secure.